The 22 best kitchen essentials we tested in 2021 | CNN Underscored

-Thanksgiving Day is less than 3 weeks away, marking the start of the holiday season and all its opportunities to feed family and friends.
+Thanksgiving Day is less than three weeks away, marking the start of the holiday season and all its opportunities to feed family and friends.
 If you’re hosting this first, much-anticipated holiday dinner, then it’s time to make sure your holiday pantry is updated with at least the basics.
 The right knives and other kitchen utensils and cookware can help you quickly prepare fabulous feasts in half the time and with less effort.

 Over the past year, we’ve tested hundreds of appliances and kitchen tools that can satisfy all your holiday kitchen needs.
 The following items are our top-rated, must-have cooking essentials and equipment that we absolutely loved — and they’ll help you serve delicious meals and refreshments that your guests will happily gobble up.